karstenBehrendt/boxy/README.md

 # Boxy
 Code for the Boxy vehicle dataset.
 The dataset and more information is available at https://boxy-dataset.com

 All contributions are welcome, e.g. sample scripts in different machine learning frameworks.
+You can even change the [website's code](https://github.com/karstenBehrendt/benchmarks_website/tree/master/benchmarks/boxy).

 ## Samples